SixArm/mast-cell-help/topics/meadowsweet/index.md

 # Meadowsweet

 Meadowsweet (Filipendula ulmaria) is a flowering plant in the Rosaceae family.
 It's also known as queen of the meadow, mead wort, and meadow queen.
-Meadowsweet has been used for centuries in traditional medicine for its anti-inflammatory, analgesic (pain-relieving), and antacid properties.
-It contains many compounds thought to have anti-inflammatory effects in your body, including salicylates and tannins.
+Meadowsweet has been used for centuries for its anti-inflammatory, analgesic (pain-relieving), and antacid properties.

 **Traditional Uses**:

-* **Inflammatory uses**: Meadowsweet treats fever, colds, headaches, and symptoms involving inflammations such as arthritis, and rheumatism.
+* **Inflammatory uses**: Meadowsweet treats fever, colds, headaches, and inflammations such as arthritis and rheumatism.

 * **Digestive uses**: Meadowsweet is sometimes used to soothe digestive issues, such as acid reflux, indigestion, and gastritis.
 It is believed to have a protective effect on the stomach lining.